Figure out where most of your energy goes. Evaluate your findings. Find wasted resources and reallocate them.

 Generally, do you find yourself feeling like you or things in your environment are too much or not enough?
-Find specifics examples.
-Find your habitual examples.
+Find specific examples.
+Find your habitual reactions.

 The thing to remember about changing the world is that you don’t change the entire world all at once.
 You don’t even change your world all at once.
 Create healthy, lasting change incrementally along a trajectory with dogged determination and feline mobility.

 So, four parts to the last step; Trajectory, Determination, and Mobility… and, of course, Resistance Reduction.
 Let’s look at each of them in a bit more detail.
 We will start with the first, Trajectory.